OpenEvalProject/evals/manuscripts/elife-18096/v2/manuscript.md

 In the absence of LL, NusG significantly changed 6-MI fluorescence also in TEC18 and TEC19 (Figure 6B).
 Remarkably, ΔLL TECs deviated most from the wild-type TECs in the absence of NusG but displayed the identical fluorescence intensities in the presence of NusG (Figure 6B).
 Overall, the effects of NusG on 6-MI fluorescence largely paralleled its effects on the DNA crosslinking with 8-MP leading to similar conclusions: (i) NusG likely affects the DNA conformation immediately upstream of the RNA:DNA hybrid and (ii) NusG reverses the alterations in the upstream DNA conformation introduced by deletion of the LL.
 However, in contrast to 8-MP crosslinking experiments, NusG did not compensate for and, instead, increased the differences in the fluorescence intensities between the wild-type and ΔRL TECs (Figure 6B).

-## An overview: NusG and the structure of the upstream fork junction
+### An overview: NusG and the structure of the upstream fork junction

 NusG likely inhibits backtracking by acting on the upstream DNA that, at the time of writing, is universally absent from the crystal structures of bacterial TECs.
-At the same time, the conformation of the upstream DNA in published TEC models (
+At the same time, the conformation of the upstream DNA in published TEC models (Opalka et al., 2010; Martinez-Rucobo et al., 2011; Andrecka et al., 2009) as well as recent X-ray (Barnes et al., 2015) and CryoEM (Bernecky et al., 2016) structures of RNA polymerase II are incompatible with the structure of bacterial TEC (in case of RNA polymerase II models), the upstream DNA mapping data presented here (see below), and/or NusG binding.
+Similarly, the conformation of the upstream DNA resolved in the crystal structures of the bacterial initiation complexes (Zuo and Steitz, 2015; Bae et al., 2015; Liu et al., 2016) is strongly influenced by the sigma factor and therefore is not suitable for modeling of the upstream fork junction in the TEC.
+To gain the mechanistic insights into the anti-backtracking action of NusG, we used our data to generate an accurate map of the upstream fork junction (Figure 7B) and further employed it to postulate a tentative structural model of a NusG-TEC complex with the upstream DNA (Figures 1, 8).

 ![Figure 7.](https://cdn.elifesciences.org/articles/18096/elife-18096-fig7-v2.jpg)

 **Figure 7.:** (A) DNA:DNA mismatches against quenching guanine (top) and 6-MI (middle), or downstream of the TA site (bottom) alter the TEC properties when positioned ten nucleotides upstream of the RNA 3' end and further upstream.
 Error bars indicate the range of duplicate measurements or SDs of several measurements (Table 5).
-(B) Mapping the upstream edge of the transcription bubble based on data in Figures 3C, 4A, 5A, 6A and 7A.DOI: http://dx.doi.org/10.7554/eLife.18096.018
+(B) Mapping the upstream edge of the transcription bubble based on data in Figures 3C, 4A, 5A, 6A and 7A.

 ![Figure 7—figure supplement 1.](https://cdn.elifesciences.org/articles/18096/elife-18096-fig7-figsupp1-v2.jpg)

-**Figure 7—figure supplement 1.:** Figure 7A: the effects of DNA mismatches on 6-MI fluorescence.Black vertical arrows depict the changes in fluorescence relative to the graph on the left.
+**Figure 7—figure supplement 1.:** Black vertical arrows depict the changes in fluorescence relative to the graph on the left.
 Error bars indicate the range of duplicate measurements or SDs of several measurements (Table 5).
 (A) The mismatch is against quenching guanine.
-(B) The mismatch is against 6‑MI.DOI: http://dx.doi.org/10.7554/eLife.18096.019
+(B) The mismatch is against 6‑MI.

 ![Figure 7—figure supplement 2.](https://cdn.elifesciences.org/articles/18096/elife-18096-fig7-figsupp2-v2.jpg)

-**Figure 7—figure supplement 2.:** Figure 7A: the effect of a DNA mismatch downstream of the TA site on crosslinking with 8‑MP.Error bars indicate the range of duplicate measurements or SDs of several measurements (Table 5).DOI: http://dx.doi.org/10.7554/eLife.18096.020
+**Figure 7—figure supplement 2.:** Error bars indicate the range of duplicate measurements or SDs of several measurements (Table 5).

 ![Figure 8.](https://cdn.elifesciences.org/articles/18096/elife-18096-fig8-v2.jpg)

 **Figure 8.:** DNA bases are numbered from the RNA 3' end in the post-translocated TEC.
 (A) An overview: β’ LL and the structurally conserved five amino acid loop of NusG NTD form a channel accommodating the exiting upstream DNA.
 (B) The template DNA nucleotide at position ten can be modeled to pair with the non-template DNA in a partially unstacked conformation (top) or interact with the cleft between the β’ RL and β’ LL (bottom).
 DNA and RNA bases are shown as spheres, sugar-phosphate backbones as cartoons.
 The β subunit is omitted for clarity.
 (C) The superimposition of Aquifex aeolicus NusG NTD (PDB ID 1M1G) and Pyrococcus furiosus Spt5 NTD (PDB ID 3P8B).
 The cartoon color changes from magenta in well superimposed regions to cyan in poorly superimposed or unaligned regions.
 The β’ clamp helices (yellow, from PDB ID 3QQC), the upstream DNA (grey, from the model in A) and Spt4 (cyan cartoon, from PDB ID 3P8B) are included to present the superimposition in the context of the TEC.
 (D) Multiple sequence alignment of the structurally conserved five amino acid loop of NusG family proteins and the flanking secondary structure elements.
 Species names are abbreviated as follows: Eco, E. coli, Bsu, Bacillus subtilis, Mtu, Mycobacterium tuberculosis, Tma, Thermotoga maritima, Syn, Synechocystis sp.
 PCC 6803, Tth, T. thermophilus, Aae, Aquifex aeolicus, Mja Methanocaldococcus jannaschii, Pfu, Pyrococcus furiosus, Sce, Saccharomyces cerevisiae, Hsa, Homo sapiens.
-Amino acid residues are shaded as follows: hydrophobic –green, polar –olive, Pro and Gly –yellow, Asp and Glu –red, Arg, Lys and His –cyan.DOI: http://dx.doi.org/10.7554/eLife.18096.02110.7554/eLife.18096.022Figure 8—source data 1.DOI: http://dx.doi.org/10.7554/eLife.18096.022
+Amino acid residues are shaded as follows: hydrophobic –green, polar –olive, Pro and Gly –yellow, Asp and Glu –red, Arg, Lys and His –cyan.

 Together, the 8-MP DNA:DNA photocrosslinking ( ± TGT), 6-TG DNA:RNA photocrosslinking ( ± TGT), 6-MI fluorescence pattern and crystal structures of bacterial TECs lacking the upstream DNA (Vassylyev et al., 2007) define the resting TECs as (i) post-translocated, (ii) containing nine base pairs RNA:DNA hybrid, and (iii) containing the upstream DNA duplex that starts eleven nucleotides upstream of the RNA 3’ end.
 The experiments with TECs containing mismatched non-template DNA strand additionally suggest that the upstream DNA base pairs ten nucleotides upstream of the RNA 3’ end (Figure 7A).
 Specifically, the 8-MP crosslinks the TA site eleven nucleotides upstream of the RNA 3’ end only when DNA is matched ten nucleotides upstream of the RNA 3’ end (Figure 7A, Figure 7—figure supplement 2).
 Similarly, TECs containing a DNA:DNA mismatch either directly against or one nucleotide upstream of 6-MI start to differ in fluorescence levels from the matched TECs when the mismatch is ten nucleotides from the RNA 3’ end (Figure 7A, Figure 7—figure supplement 1).
 Therefore, DNA likely base pairs ten nucleotides from the RNA 3’ end, but the first upstream base pair deviates from the geometry of the conventional B-form DNA duplex and/or is highly dynamic (Figure 8B).